Niclassslua/InoTechRadar/README.md

 *) Take target signature into account?

-*) Would love some way to detect NPCs

 *) Add knots as an option for velocity display

-*) Comment code... for everyone's sake...

 **All credits go to [Ino](https://forum.cfx.re/u/Ino)!**